laviediu/laviediu.github.io/_posts/2026-05-31-inquiring.md

 <br>
 "Logic, however, is only one piece of the puzzle.
 People further say that they "need other sources of information" to support the case for God.
 That is a fair request."<br>
 <br>
-*"The case for a Necessary Entity is equal to--if not stringer than--the other possibilities."*<br>
+*"The case for a Necessary Entity is equal to--if not stronger than--the other possibilities."*<br>
 <br>
 <br>
 I rest my case for the Necessary Entity.
 Ah, thinking rationally, God does have the most intelligent being, yet the worst lawyer to present His case.